Turbo Takeaways

 2. Negotiate With the Seller

-This part may be a little challenging because most dealerships will prefer borrowers to use alternate forms of payment instead of credit cards.
+This part may be a little challenging because most dealerships prefer borrowers to use alternative forms of payment rather than credit cards.
 You’ll need to find a dealership that accepts credit cards.
 Discuss your options with the salesperson.

 3. Pay Off the Balance Quickly